-Here is a thought to ponder: Can you think of a small event, a situation, where someone with a different opinion was able to step into your shoes?
-Not only that, but that that person actually found a way to meet your needs, respect your interests, although it was very different, perhaps opposed to their own needs?
+Here is a question to consider: Can you think of an event or situation, however minor, where someone with a different opinion was able to step into your shoes?
 How did it make you feel?
-How did it impact your behavior, your attitude?
-Did you feel gratitude perhaps?
-Have you given that feedback to the person?
+How did it impact your attitude and your behavior?

-It is wonderful to experience our perspective included by others.
-Since we cannot control what others think or do, but have control over our own way of thinking, there may be an interesting path worth exploring here.
+What if we could shape a world that makes room for different perspectives?
+Where you acknowledge others' points of view, and yours are also included by others?
+Since we cannot control what others think or do, but do have control over our own way of thinking, there may be an interesting path worth exploring here.